 As seasons change, you may find yourself running your ceiling fans more often to circulate air and cool off a room.
-The more your fans circulate, the more dust they collect, and that build up can lead to noisy operation and eventually motor damage.
+The more your fans run, the more dust they collect, and that build-up can lead to noisy operation and, eventually, motor damage.

-A ceiling fan can also house dust mites, especially if you've avoided dusting it.
+A dirty ceiling fan can also house dust mites, especially if you've avoided dusting it.
 When a fan is on, it blows dust and mites all over the room.
-Dust mites are the most common household allergen, and their droppings can cause coughing, sneezing, stuffy nose, congestion and eye irritation.
+Dust mites are the most common household allergen, and their droppings can cause coughing, sneezing, stuffy nose, congestion, and eye irritation.

-Baby wipes, alcohol, alkaline cleansers and abrasive cleaners are not the best ways to clean a ceiling fan, as they can stain or destroy the surface of your fan blades.
+Baby wipes, alcohol, highly alkaline cleaners, and abrasive cleaners are not the best ways to clean a ceiling fan, as they can stain or destroy the surface of the blades.

 Simple Green Ready-To-Use All-Purpose Cleaner easily removes built-up dirt and dust without harsh chemicals that can harm you and the environment.
 Instead of circulating bleach or ammonia fumes throughout the room, the non-toxic* and biodegradable cleaner leaves behind a light sassafras scent.

 - Remove dust.
-Slip an old pillow case over one blade and use it to wipe the dust off the sides, top and bottom.
-Your pillow case will catch all of the falling dust.
+Slip an old pillowcase over the top of the fan blade and use it to wipe the dust off the sides, top, and bottom.
+Your pillowcase will catch all of the falling dust.

 - Empty dust.
-Turn your pillow case inside out over a trash can, and shake it out to remove the accumulated dust and dirt.
-Then you can simply wash it as usual.
+Turn your pillowcase inside out over a trash can, and shake it out to remove the accumulated dust and dirt.
+Then you can wash it as usual.

-- Apply Simple Green Ready-To-Use All-Purpose Cleaner Spray your Simple Green onto a cloth and wipe each blade to pick up any residual dust.
-Avoid bending, breaking or warping the blades by being careful not to press down too hard.
+- Apply Simple Green Ready-To-Use All-Purpose Cleaner.
+Spray your Simple Green onto a microfiber cloth and wipe each blade to pick up any residual dust.
+Avoid bending, breaking, or warping the blades by being careful not to press down too hard.

 - Wipe surrounding parts.
 Spray more Simple Green onto your cloth and wipe the pull chain and the motor housing and the light bulbs, light covers, or glass shade.
 You can also spray the housing with a can of compressed air to remove interior dust.